giantswarm/rfc/0015-automatic-cluster-upgrades/0015-automatic-cluster-upgrades.md

 - In theory we can include apps upgrades together or separately.

-### Upgrade policy entity
+### Maintenance schedule entity

 Our customer can have a different set of constraints when it comes to allow changes in their clusters.
-The upgrade policy would define those and then the clusters can rely on a policy to enforce the desired behavior.
+The maintenance schedule would define those and then the clusters can rely on a policy to enforce the desired behavior.

-The upgrade policy would be possible to be referenced from different cluster resources (Cluster,Machine Pool, KubeadmControlPlane, Apps,...) letting controllers to decide if the resource would be or not reconciled.
+The maintenance schedule would be possible to be referenced from different cluster resources (Cluster,Machine Pool, KubeadmControlPlane, Apps,...) letting controllers to decide if the resource would be or not reconciled.

-The upgrade policy would contain
+The maintenance schedule would contain

 - A way to define dates or times where clusters (or relatives) can be modified.